brent-blood/two-buttons/README.md

 I used an [Adafruit Feather Huzzah32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview) for the final solution, but I prototyped with a cheap NodeMCU board (ESP8266).
-I made it battery powered, which would have worked with the NodeMCU and a 9V battery, but I chose to use a lipo battery and the adafruit board has a builtin lipo charger (which I didn't end up using), more inputs, etc. Use whatever you want really.
+I made it battery powered, which would have worked with the NodeMCU and a 9V battery, but I chose to use a lipo battery and the adafruit board has a builtin lipo charger, more inputs, etc. Use whatever you want really.

 I combined this with the [Assembled Terminal Block](https://www.adafruit.com/product/2926) Feather addon because it allows me to put it all together without having to solder the ESP32 to a board.
 I tend to tear